Apollo–Soyuz: Background

 The Apollo flew with a three-man crew on board: Tom Stafford, Vance Brand, and Deke Slayton.
 Stafford had already flown into space three times, including within eight nautical miles of the lunar surface as Commander of Apollo 10, and was the first general officer to fly into space.
 He was a brigadier general in the United States Air Force at the time of the flight; he would retire with three stars in 1979.
 Slayton was one of the original Mercury Seven astronauts selected in 1959, but an irregular heartbeat grounded him until 1972.
 He became head of NASA's astronaut office and, after a lengthy medical program, selected himself for this mission.
 At the time, Slayton was the oldest person to fly in space and the one with the longest gap between selection as an astronaut and first flight into space.
 Brand, meanwhile, had trained with the Apollo spacecraft during his time as a backup Apollo 15 command module pilot, and had served two stints as a backup Skylab commander.
 The closest he had come to flying prior to ASTP was as commander for the Skylab Rescue mission mustered to potentially retrieve the crew of Skylab 3 due to a fuel leak on that mission's Apollo CSM.

+Apollo-Soyuz docking module development test.

 The Soyuz flew with two men: Alexei Leonov and Valery Kubasov.
 Leonov became the first man to walk in space on Voskhod 2 in March 1965.
 Kubasov, who flew on Soyuz 6 in 1969, ran some of the earliest space manufacturing experiments.
 Both were to have flown on the ill-fated Soyuz 11 in 1971 (Leonov as commander, Kubasov as the flight engineer), but were grounded because Kubasov was suspected of having tuberculosis.
 The two-man crew on the Soyuz was a result of the modifications needed to allow the cosmonauts to wear the Sokol space suit during launch, docking, and reentry.